AI-for-RNA-Biology/bulk-RNAseq-qc/README.md

 *Guidelines on RNA-seq QC steps, using `bash` and `R` (`Python` examples will be added later).*

-*QC metrics useful to assess the quality fo the RNA-seq experiment, or to detect outliers.*
+*QC metrics useful to assess the quality of the RNA-seq experiment, or to detect outliers.*

-### MultiQC
+## MultiQC
 > [!NOTE]
 > We assume you ran STAR or you have access to the STAR alignments.